What Is Test Marketing & How It Can Help Your Business

 The experimental campaign can be performed in a selected test market, such as real stores, online stores and social media platforms.
 In most cases, the experiment is conducted without the customers’ knowledge of their participation to gather non-bias feedback on the product or service.

 After collecting the feedback from the test market, the data is then analyzed and the data-backed insights are used to improve the product, service or marketing strategy.
-For data collection, aggregation and analysis, businesses often use reporting tools and analytics tools, which automate the data processes and present the results in an easy-to-understand visual report.
+For data collection, aggregation and analysis, businesses often use marketing analytics software, which automate the data processes and present the results in an easy-to-understand visual report.

 Types of test marketing